-- Avoid buying unnecessary souvenirs and instead invest in experiences that support local artisans, musicians and other cultural activities.
+- Avoid buying unnecessary souvenirs and invest in experiences supporting local artisans, musicians and other cultural activities.
 I went to a music festival at Fiera Milano a few years back.
 It was a brilliant experience and the last time I got to see Chris Cornell play live.

 - Participate in eco-friendly activities such as bike tours or eco-hikes that allow you to explore the city while reducing your environmental impact.

 - Avoid over-tourism by visiting lesser-known neighbourhoods and supporting local communities.
 Here are some examples.

 - Choose sustainable diets and avoid eating meat, dairy products and processed foods, which are known to have a larger environmental footprint.

 Please share your sustainability tips in the comments.

 If you have questions or want to leave a hotel review, please do so in the comments.